-This piggy may not arrive for Christmas but can be used for New Years as well
+This piggy can be used for Christmas but can also be used for New Years as well

 *Peppermint Pigs Are Dairy And Gluten Free Though They Are Made Around Those Items

 The antique style of our smaller pig (3 oz.) makes her the perfect stocking stuffer or little gift for someone special.
 Holly is 3 1/2 inches from snout to tail.
 Holly is a "replacement" pig for those that keep the tradition going every year and already have a pouch and hammer at home (not included in this box).
 THERE IS NO POUCH OR HAMMER WITH THIS PIG.

 Here's the story...

 The Famous Peppermint Pig™ Carried By Saratoga Candy Co.!

 Peppermint Pigs™ have been featured on the Food Network, the Today Show, Live with Regis and Kelly, CNN, CNBC, CBS New and countless magazines and newspapers across the country.

 In early Decembers long since past, while the quaint Victorian village of Saratoga Springs slept quietly through a chilled and moonlit eve, legend suggests that a bit of magic was in the making.

 The first dusting of winter's snow gathered in darkened downtown doorways and twirled by night's wind seemed to dance and whirl like sugarplum fairies.
 Behind the oaken doors of gingerbread-sized candy shops that dotted Saratoga, tireless old candy makers, bathed in amber glow of crackling hearth and bubbling candy pots, labored on into the night creating... and continuing a holiday tradition known to all as the "Peppermint Pig™